Martingale Betting Progression

 On Red/Black (48.6% win rate), the probability of consecutive losses:

-Reality check: In a 200-spin session, you'll likely encounter at least one 5-loss streak.
+Reality check: In a 200-spin session, you will likely encounter at least one 5-loss streak.

 Table Limits: The Final Barrier